Paul Brown: Legacy

 Brown's acrimonious departure from Cleveland was another source of criticism.
 His teams' winning ways had helped obscure his harsh methods and need for control, but Modell's active involvement in the team exposed them.
 Despite that Modell owned the team, Brown refused to cede any authority or be diplomatic in his relationship with Modell.
 Modell felt Brown was unwilling to adapt to the way football was played in the early 1960s.
 Many players from that time agreed.
 "Paul didn't adjust to the changes in the game", former Browns cornerback Bernie Parrish said in 1997.
 "By 1962, he was more worried about protecting his reputation as the Greatest Coach Who Ever Lived than he was about winning a title. ...
 By the end of the 1962 season, a lot of us wanted to be traded because we were convinced that we'd never win a title with Paul Brown – and we never believed Paul Brown was going anywhere."
 After his firing, Brown held a grudge against Modell for the rest of his life.
 He never forgave Collier for taking over as coach when he left, even though Collier had asked for and received his blessing.

 Although he was criticized for his autocratic coaching style and strained relationships, Brown played a significant role in the evolution and modernization of football.
 The draw play he invented – a formation in which the quarterback drops back to pass but then hands off the ball to a running back – is still in wide use.
 In his autobiography, Brown said the play came about by accident in 1946 when Graham botched a play and improvised by making a late handoff to Marion Motley, who ran past the onrushing defenders for a large gain.
-He developed detailed pass patterns that were designed to exploit vulnerabilities in the defense.
-Brown is also credited with the creation of the passer's pocket, an offensive line protection scheme that is designed to buy a quarterback a few extra precious seconds to find the open receiver.
+He developed detailed passing patterns that were designed to exploit vulnerabilities in the defense.
+Brown is also credited with the creation of the passer's pocket, an offensive line protection scheme that is designed to buy a quarterback a few extra seconds to find the open receiver.

 Brown's main contribution to the game, however, was not to the development of new plays but to the organization and administration of teams.
 Before Brown, football was seen as a chaotic affair where winning was a product mostly of physical prowess.
 Few coaches took strategy and preparation seriously.
 Brown, by contrast, hired a full-time staff of assistants, tested his players on their intelligence and their knowledge of plays, instituted strict organization of practices and analyzed game film to get an edge on opponents.
 Brown created a detailed system for scouting college talent as a means to improve the Browns' college draft.